-Side effects generally do not start until 2 to 3 weeks into your treatment.
+Side effects generally start 2 to 3 weeks into your treatment.

 If you are unable or find it hard to pass urine, please urgently contact your radiation oncologist, prostate cancer specialist nurse or your general practitioner during office hours.
 Out of hours go to the local emergency department.